 Although there are plenty of pests in the Las Vegas area that residents need to be cognizant of, some of the most menacing looking are scorpions.
 Perhaps it is their large pincers or the stingers attached to the ends of their long tails.
 Whatever the reason may be, these are unsightly pests that no one wants to come across in their yard or home.
 To make matters worse, scorpions can deliver painful stings that can, at times, be dangerous to us humans and our pets.
 That’s why Las Vegas homeowners need to take the proper preventative measures to keep scorpions out of and away from their homes.
 Furthermore, should your property become overrun with scorpions, you need to know the effective scorpion control methods you can count on to get rid of them.

-While there are a couple of species of scorpions in the Las Vegas area, one of the more common species that you could find in your yard or your home is the brown bark scorpion.
+While there are a couple of species of scorpions in the Las Vegas area, but one of the more common species that you could find in your yard or your home is the brown bark scorpion.
 Brown bark scorpions, as their name might suggest, are brown, brownish-yellow, or tan in color.
 They typically grow anywhere from 2 ½ to 3 inches long, and their tails are much thinner than other species.
 Like all scorpions, brown bark scorpions have segmented bodies, eight legs, two large pincers, and a segmented tail complete with a stinger used for injecting venom into prey.

 Brown bark scorpions are nocturnal, hunting for their prey at night time.
 They typically feed on other pests such as insects although they can also kill small mammals such as rodents.
 During the day, they will seek out shelter from the hot sun, hiding in cool, dark places such as under tree bark, in leaf and woodpiles, or our homes.
+These pests are known to live under dead palm fronds.

 Brown bark scorpions are venomous and can inflict painful stings if they feel threatened.
 Although these venomous stings are typically more painful than harmful, they can cause dangerous allergic reactions in people with immune deficiencies, children, and the elderly.
 Stings in at-risk people should warrant immediate medical attention.